Available via license: CC BY

 After reviewing written characterizations and both reported and aerial imagery of each fatality

 monitoring site, I broadly classified detection trials by ground visibility.
-I classified ground visibility
+I classified ground visibility as

-areas covered by shrublands, tall grassland, or crops such as wheat, barley and hay; and ‘high’ on
+covered by shrublands, tall grassland, or crops such as wheat, barley and hay; and ‘high’ on areas

-S averaged 0.113 (SE = 0.013; 271 trial carcass placements in 2 studies) on low ground with low
+0.113 (SE =0.013; 271 trial carcass placements in 2 studies) on low ground with low visibility, 0.449

-visibility, 0.449 (SE = 0.104; 346 placements in 4 studies) on ground with moderate visibility, and 0.595
+(SE =0.104; 346 placements in 4 studies) on ground with moderate visibility, and 0.595 (SE =0.057;

-(SE = 0.057; 552 placements in 9 studies) on ground with high visibility [3].
-I drew values for RC and
+552 placements in 9 studies) on ground with high visibility [

-that best matched each study.
+each study.

 Based on reports of fatality monitoring through 2014, I averaged project-level fatality estimates